Anatomy Study Guide

 • Functions: Breaks down food, absorbs nutrients, and eliminates waste.

-• Processes: Ingestion, digestion (mechanical and chemical), absorption, defecation.
+• Processes: Ingestion, Digestion (mechanical and chemical), Absorption, Defecation.

 Cardiovascular System